 What is it?

-Premenstrual syndrome (PMS) is the physical and mental symptoms that happen each menstrual cycle.
-The happen during the luteal phase which is the time between when a woman has ovulated and the period starts.
+Premenstrual syndrome (PMS) is the physical and psychological symptoms that happen each menstrual cycle.
+They happen during the luteal phase which is the time after a woman has ovulated .
+The symptoms settle when their period starts.
 As many as two in five women will have these symptoms.
-It can happen at any age but is more common in older years.
-Women who have PMS are at a higher chance of having a mood disorder during menopause.
+Women who have PMS are potentially at a higher chance of having a mood disorder during menopause.

-Premenstrual dysphoric disorder (PMDD) is a stronger form of PMS.
+Premenstrual dysphoric disorder (PMDD) is a more severe form of PMS.
 It includes symptoms of anger, irritability, and internal tension during the luteal phase.
-This can distress for women and affect daily functioning.
+This can cause significant distress for women and affect daily functioning.
 Less than eight percent of women will have PMDD.